i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   with next key
   with bundled HTTP POST part 1
   with bundled LS
-  with bundled Delivery Status Message
+  without bundled Delivery Status Message

   New Session (1b)     ------------------->